jayperryworks/javascript-101/slides.md

 ---

-## How we solve problems in JavaScript
+## How we solve problems in the browser with JavaScript

 1. Find some elements on the page
 2. Listen for some user interaction (click, scroll, mouseover)